CarletonComputerScienceSociety/ccss-docs/docs/student-handbook/6-technical/6-version-control.md

 Happy coding readers!
 I hope this is a good starting point for you to have the best managed projects of your year and eventually your career!

-*Author: Sam Whiteley, 4th year   (Network and Computer Security Stream)*
+*Author: Sam Whiteley, 4th year, Security Stream*